melezhik/swat/README.md

     baz

-As you can guess an array returned by generator should contain _perl strings_ representing swat entries, here is another example: with generator producing still 3 swat entites 'foo', 'bar', 'baz' :
+As you can guess an array returned by generator should contain _perl strings_ representing swat entries, here is another example: with generator producing still 3 swat entities 'foo', 'bar', 'baz' :

     # Place this in swat date file
     generator: my %d = { 'foo' => 'foo value', 'bar' => 'bar value' }; [ map  { ( "# $_", "$data{$_}" )  } keys %d  ]